 The Australian Policy & History (APH) Network is a partnership between the Contemporary Histories Research Group at Deakin University and the Australian National University.

-The Network was co-founded in 2010 by Professor David Lowe at Deakin University, Professor Melanie Oppenheimer, now at Flinders University, Zoe Pollock of the History Council of New South Wales, and Dr Nicholas Brown from the Australian National University (ANU).
+The Network was co-founded in 2010 by Professor David Lowe at Deakin University, Professor Melanie Oppenheimer, now at Flinders University, Zoe Pollock of the History Council of New South Wales, and Professor Nicholas Brown from the Australian National University (ANU).

 Who we are